Improvements, repairs and maintenance. All sound similar but are treated differently by the Australian Tax Office (ATO).

 According to the ATO, repairing your rental property entails remedying some kind of defect or damage to your property.

-In other words, repairs related to the general wear and tear of the rental property as well as any damage caused to the property as a direct result of renting it out.
+In other words, repairs related to the general wear and tear of the rental property and any damage caused to the property as a direct result of renting it out.

 Examples of repairs include:

-The ATO defines maintenance as any work carried out to prevent deterioration of the investment property or to fix already existing damage.
+The ATO defines maintenance as any work carried out to prevent the investment property’s deterioration or to fix existing damage.

 Examples of maintenance include:

-The purpose of making improvements to your rental property is usually to increase its market value or increase its ability to generate income.
+The purpose of improving your rental property is usually to increase its market value or increase its ability to generate income.

 Examples of improvements include: